transloadit/uppy/website/src/docs/companion.md

       "requestPath": "file-or-folder-requestpath",
       // datetime string (in ISO 8601 format) of when this item was last modified "modifiedDate": "2020-06-29T19:59:58Z",
       // the size in bytes of the item.
-Only relevent if the item is NOT a folder "size": 278940,
+Only relevant if the item is NOT a folder "size": 278940,
       "custom": {
         // an object that may contain some more custom fields that you may need to send to the client.
 Only add this object if you have a need for it.